-There is no denying that email marketing is still a key channel for retailers in 2018.
-And with retail brands using email more frequently for building customer relationships, competition is fierce.
+There is no denying that email marketing was a key channel for retailers trading through the pandemic in 2020.
+In 2021, it takes on a new level of importance, as email reclaims the top spot in revenue and dependancy.
+And with retail brands using email more frequently to build customer relationships, competition is fierce.
 Brands must continually optimise their approach to stay ahead of the game and get subscribers’ attention.
-We've outlined some top trends for email marketers in retail for the year ahead.
+We've outlined some top trends for email marketers in retail this year.

-In The Direct Marketing Association’s latest email tracking study, it was revealed that email marketing receives 30 times return on investment on average and 95% of respondents rated the channel as ‘important’ or ‘very important’ to their business.
+In The Direct Marketing Association’s 2018 email tracking study, it was revealed that email marketing receives on average 40x ROI and 95% of respondents rated the channel as ‘important’ or ‘very important’ to their business.

 1. Social sharing and community cultivation

 According to a study from GetResponse, social sharing is capable of boosting email results remarkably.
 The study found that when social networks were added to emails, the average email click through rate increased by 158%.
 The highest networks being LinkedIn (7.9%), followed by Facebook (6.2%) and then Twitter (6.2%).